Leah1977/Fit_Time_MS4/README.md

 ### This site was built using [GitHub Pages](https://pages.github.com/)/ and [Heroku](https://heroku.com)

-## Introduction

-## Welcome!

-### This site was built using [GitHub Pages](https://pages.github.com/)/ and [Heroku](https://heroku.com)

-I have created a mobile-first project.
+I have created a mobile-first project, that is fully responsive on all screen sizes.
+It allows the shop owner to add, edit and delete items.
+It allows users to leave a review.
+Logged in users can edit or delete their review.

 # Fit Time

 A data-centric e-commerce web application.
 I created this app promote fitness.
 Each user can register and log in to create a profile.
 Users will be able to shop online for a range of items.
 There will be an option to add, edit or delete items from a shopping bag.

-Users can also sign up for classes and purchase online sessions.
+Users can also purchase products and classes.

 There is also an admin user.
 The admin user will have the permission required to create a new category.